Conflicts between Iglesia ni Cristo and Members Church of God International: Bong Go's double event

 On May 6, 2018, Former Special Assistant to the President (now Senator) Bong Go attend the double event in two rival religious groups with a coincidence opposing two senators on a separate events.
 INC's Worldwide Walk to Fight Poverty (with Senator JV Ejercito) and MCGI's UNTV Cup Executive Face Off 2018 (with Senator Joel Villanueva, who is a member of JIL Worldwide).

 Ang Tamang Daan returns the original format

-After a 12 year hiatus, in October 2018, Ang Tamang Daan surprisingly returned to its original format along with the original hosts of the program including Michael Sandoval.
+After a 12 year hiatus, in October 2018, Ang Tamang Daan returned to its original format along with the original hosts of the program including Michael Sandoval.